Link-/gh-token/README.md

 brew upgrade bash
 ```

-### Where do I get the installation id from?
+### Where do I get the installation ID from?

 You can install a GitHub on 1 or more organizations.
-As such, the installation id points to a specific installation on a specific organization.
-By default `gh-token` will use the latest installation id, however, you have the option to point to any installation and you can fetch that id with the `installations` command.
+As such, the installation ID points to a specific installation on a specific organization.
+By default `gh-token` will use the latest installation id, however, you have the option to point to any installation and you can fetch that ID with the `installations` command.
 Check the `Fetch list of installations for an app` above for more details.

 ## Similar projects